Johnr24/portpick/README.md

 ## How it Works

-1.  **Port Data Source Priority:**
+1.  **Port Data Source (`--source` flag):**
-    *   If `--universal` (or `-u`) is used: Fetches from `https://svn.nmap.org/nmap/nmap-services`, uses this data, and caches it to `src/nmap-services.cache`.
-This option takes precedence if `--local` is also specified.
-    *   If `--local` (or `-l`) is used (and `--universal` is not): Explicitly uses the system's `/etc/services` file.
-    *   If neither `--universal` nor `--local` is specified (default behavior):
-        1. Directly uses the system's `/etc/services` file.
-        2. If reading or parsing `/etc/services` fails, issues a warning and proceeds with only locally listening ports.
+    *   `system` (default): Uses the local system's services file (e.g., `/etc/services`).
+If reading or parsing this file fails, a warning is issued, and `portpick` may proceed with only locally listening ports if any can be determined.
+    *   `nmap`: Fetches the services list from `https://svn.nmap.org/nmap/nmap-services`.
+This data is used for the current run and also cached locally to `src/nmap-services.cache`.
+    *   `cache`: Uses the services list from the local cache file (`src/nmap-services.cache`).
+If the cache file is not found or is unreadable, a warning is issued, and `portpick` falls back to using the `system` source.
-2.  **Locally Used Ports:** Uses `rustscan` (specifically, a command similar to `rustscan -a 127.0.0.1 --range 1-65535 --accessible -b 1000 -t 1500 -- /bin/true`) to find currently listening TCP ports on the local machine. `rustscan` must be installed and in the system's PATH.
+2.  **Locally Used Ports (`--address` flag):** Uses `rustscan` to find currently listening TCP ports on the target specified by `--address` (defaults to `127.0.0.1`).
+A command similar to `rustscan -a <target_address> --range 1-65535 --accessible -b 1000 -t 1500 -- /bin/true` is executed. `rustscan` must be installed and in the system's PATH.
 If this command fails:
     *   Without `--force` (or `-f`): The program will exit with an error.
     *   With `--force` (or `-f`): A warning is printed, and `portpick` proceeds without information about locally used ports (suggestions will be based only on service data).
 3.  **Forbidden Ports:** Combines ports from the chosen data source (Nmap/system services) and, if successful, locally used ports.
 Services named "unknown" are ignored.